luigifcruz/holoscan-demos/README.md

 Check each [example](#examples) README for further instructions.

 ## Notes
 The official Holoscan v0.6 docker image comes with Ubuntu 20.04 and CUDA 11.6.
-But BLADE and CyberEther requires at least CUDA 11.7 to work correcly.
+But BLADE and CyberEther require at least CUDA 11.7 to work correctly.
 To fix this, we apply a patch to the `Dockerfile` distributed with the official image to update the base TensorRT docker image from 22.03 to 22.12.
 This will allow us to use CUDA 11.8 while still using Ubuntu 20.04 as the base image.
 This is a temporary fix until the code is ported to Holoscan v1.0 in the near future.

 ## Feedback
 - An easy way to install Holohub operators.
 I had to hack an installer for the Advanced Network operator.